 You should be aware that if glaucoma goes untreated, just like in humans, it could lead to blindness.
 This is a result of permanent damage to the optic nerve.
 Immediately after you see the symptoms, your next step is to be looking for treatment for dogs with Glaucoma.

 Here are some frequently asked questions about treatment for dogs with glaucoma.

 Can glaucoma in dogs be treated?

-Yes, glaucoma in dogs can be treated but the kind of treatment a dog will get depend on various factors such as the cause, stage of the disease, and more.
+Yes, glaucoma in dogs can be treated but the kind of treatment for dogs with glaucoma is different from one another.
+All these will get depend on various factors such as the cause, stage of the disease, and more.
 If it has affected the dog’s eye so bad the possible treatment would be surgery.

 What happens if you don’t treat glaucoma in dogs?

 It will lead to permanent blindness in the affected eye(s).

 Is a dog with glaucoma in pain?

 Yes, a dog with glaucoma is in actual pain but it is very difficult to detect but not impossible.
 As a dog owner, you’d have to really pay attention to your pet to know if your dog has glaucoma especially when it is in its early stages.
 You should always pay good attention to your dog so that even if he/she has glaucoma, you can detect it early and get more options when looking for the best treatment for dogs with glaucoma.